CFRCR/CFRCR/_documents/cfrcr/content/collection_files.md

 The {% include term text="front matter" %} for a collection encodes basically all of the page, besides any custom content.
 The basics include a `title` and `description` attribute.
 From there, the content of the page is given by the `resources` attribute, an array of the different resources you want in your collection.
 Each of these needs a `type` attribute that tells the site what your resource should look like and a `title` attribute that is at a minimum used in the side panel.

 ## Custom Content
 Sometimes it just doesn't make sense to have something outside of a collection, just use `type: custom`.
 From there, anything in the content of the collection (outside of the {% include term text="front matter" %}) between an {% include term text="include" %} marking the start of your custom resource and another custom resource's one will be shown as your resource.
-Here's a snippet of what your {% include term text="front matter" %} could look like:
+Here's what part of your {% include term text="front matter" %} would look like:
 {% highlight yaml %}{% raw %}
 resources:
 -